 - Use key points of leverage to exert the greatest impact

-By focusing on the overall system the change practitioner can start to become less reactive and more proactive.
-A reactive situation is one where you are constantly fighting fires, dealing with issues raised by stakeholders, and delays in implementation timelines.
-A proactive situation is one where you’ve incorporate key risks and challenges and addressed these early on prior to issues happening.
-You’ve anticipated stakeholder concerns, potential embedment issues, lack of sponsorship, and ineffective reinforcement of stakeholder behaviours.
+By focusing on the overall system, the change practitioner can start to become less reactive and more proactive.
+A proactive situation is one where you’ve incorporated key risks and challenges and addressed these early on before issues happen.
+You’ve anticipated stakeholder concerns, potential embedment issues, lack of sponsorship, and ineffective reinforcement of stakeholder behaviors.
 This is what Dan Heath means by ‘upstream’, that you deal with problems before they occur.

 Let’s take this one step further.
-Organisations are all implementing multiple initiatives.
+Organizations are all implementing multiple initiatives.
 Stakeholders are not rats in the lab that only face one singular project.
 At any one time, they are usually facing multiple changes.
 Some large and some small.
-To truly look at the whole system we need to consider the system from the impacted person’s perspective.
+To truly look at the whole system, we need to consider the system from the impacted person’s perspective.

-- Key targeted behaviours driven across multiple projects
+- Key targeted behaviors driven across multiple projects

 - The sizes of impacts of various projects, and the priority placed on each of them